 In addition to the above minimum guidelines, any student who wears clothing that could be considered controversial must have approval from the administration.
-Any student who violates the Dress Code will be required to change to appropriate attire before being allowed back in class and will receive the following discipline:
+Any student who violates the Dress Code will be required to change to appropriate attire or wear a piece of clothing provided by the school before being allowed back in class.

-- First violation will result in a conversation with the administration and student will be asked to change attire. - Second violation will result in a discipline write-up and students will be asked to change their attire.

-- Third violation will result in student being assigned (2) detentions. - Every violation thereafter will result in a one day out-of-school suspension for insubordination.
+- First violation will result in a conversation with the administration and student will be asked to change attire or cover up. - Second violation will result in a discipline write-up and students will be asked to change their attire. - Third violation will result in student being assigned 1 day ISS. - Every violation thereafter will result in a one day out-of-school suspension for insubordination.